 However, he's not just New Player Insurance.
 I've heard people say "Oh, he's only good if you lose a ship, so he's bad."
 First, no., the last two Worlds winners would disagree with you.
 He forces your opponent to consider things a LOT differently.
 If you don't DIE until the end of the turn, i can't maneuver myself to be where you were.
 I might have to keep my ship in the side arc of that HMC80.
 Rieekan doesn't care if it's dead, it's taking something with it.
 I have to plan movement so I either end up out of the way, or I have to deal with taking fire no matter what I do.
-Second, he keeps your Unique squadrons alive.
+Second, he can keep your Unique squadrons alive.
 When you need Wedge to put that last damage into Rhymer, when you need Keyan Farlander to roll one more time into that ISD, when you need Nym to try to roll a Blue Crit onto that ship one more time....
-Rieekan lets you do all that.
+Rieekan lets you do that.
 Lastly, because of his ability, he's one of the few good Rebel counters to Demolisher.
 The Imperial Player could have a 30 point bid, Demolisher loaded to the gills with Upgrades (there's another way to play it?), and be attacking that 7 HP LMC80.
 But!
 I still get a turn.
 Rieekan honestly does OK with either first or second player, so 0-bid lists are frequently seen with him.